cheaphunter/binance/README.md

 import binance
 ```

-For authenticated API calls, your API key and secret be be set
+For authenticated API calls, set your API key and secret
 ```
 binance.set("your api key", "your secret key")
 ```